misuchiru03/weather-cli/README.md

 for its forecast query.

 BUGS:
-Currently, only US and Canada zip/postal codes are accepted.
++Currently, only US and Canada zip/postal codes are accepted.
 This is based on wttr.io capability of searching based on postal code.
 The result of using a zip or postal code from other than US or Canada is "ERROR" and exit.
-There is also an issue performing this while using a VPN connection or SSH Tunnels or Socks Proxy.
++There is also an issue performing this while using a VPN connection or SSH Tunnels or Socks Proxy.
 The public IP address of the VPN server will be used to base location.
++Lastly that I have found is when using mobile net connections/tethering, you will require a location.
+The IP address does not equate to a location, so you will receive a forecast for St. Petersburg, RU.